Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Introduction

 A topological localization may not be hypercomplete and vice-versa.
 But together, To\"en--Vezzosi's and Lurie's correspondences provide a non-trivial bijection between hypercomplete localizations and topological localizations.

 The purpose of this paper is to investigate further these correspondences.
-We shall do so in the context of left-exact localizations of an arbitrary \oo topos $\cE$ and not necessarily a presheaf \oo topos.
-We will introduce a notion of Grothendieck topology on an \oo topos (\cref{sec:Grothendieck}) and define the map $t$ of the diagram, extracting a Grothendieck topology from any left-exact localization.
-One of our main results will be to prove that the inclusions $i$ and $j$ are (up to the bijections of To\"en--Vezzosi and Lurie) the right and left adjoint to $t$ (\cref{thm:tripleadj}).
+We shall do so in the context of left-exact localizations of an {\it arbitrary} \oo topos $\cE$ and not necessarily a presheaf \oo topos.
+We will introduce an extended notion of Grothendieck topology on an arbitrary \oo topos (and not only a presheaf topos, see \cref{sec:Grothendieck}) and define the map $t$ of the diagram, extracting an extended Grothendieck topology from any left-exact localization.
+One of our main results will be to prove that the inclusions $i$ and $j$ are (up to the bijections of To\"en--Vezzosi and Lurie) respectively right and left adjoint of the map $t$ (\cref{thm:tripleadj}).
 The composite $it$ takes a left-exact localization to its hypercompletion, and the composite $jt$ takes a left-exact localization to its topological part in the sense of \cite[Proposition 6.5.2.19]{Lurie:HTT}.

 We now describe our results in detail.
-Our starting point is to define Grothendieck topologies on an arbitrary \oo topos $\cE$.
+Our starting point is to define extended Grothendieck topologies on an arbitrary \oo topos $\cE$.
+Let us say here that throughout the paper, we are working in the category of \oo topoi and {\it algebraic morphisms} which are cocontinuous left-exact functors (see \cref{sec:topos}).